fbpx

 TAKE A DAY TRIP TO PARADISE, MI

-Visit Tahquamanon Falls, the largest waterfalls east of the Mississippi River.
+Visit Tahquamenon Falls, the largest waterfalls east of the Mississippi River.
 Along the way, be sure to stop in Paradise, the Wild Blueberry Capital of Michigan, and take in the sights, sounds and tastes of the Blueberry Festival.
 Sample local craft beers at the Tahquamenon Falls Brewery.

 Great Lakes Shipwreck Museum & Whitefish Point Light Station